Jetison333/rotg/current-round-rules.md

 The farmers market is a place where a gamer can sell their carrots, potatos, onions, and other itums to other gamers.
 The market is open during limbo and the submission phase.
 The gamer selling the itum may set the price and method of sale, for example first come first serve or an auction.
 Once the transaction has been confirmed, the price and itums are transferred as appropriate.

-## Daemons

-Any gamer may summon a daemon by specifying the terms of a contract.

-The daemon is then bound by that contract, and exists as long as the contract remains in force.

-A daemon may participate in the game as if it were a gamer, but may not become a player (and thus may not submit submissions in rounds).
-In particular daemons may own marbles and sign other contracts.

-It is acceptable to refer to daemons using any string that matches the regex `^d[aeiou]+mon$`.

 ## Winning